jkrems/proposal-pkg-exports/README.md

 * A package is exposing both an ESM and a CJS interface.
 * A project wants to mix both ESM and CJS code, with CJS running as part of the ESM module graph.
 * A package wants to expose multiple entrypoints as its public API without leaking internal directory structure.
+* A package wants to reference an internally aliased subpath, without exposing it publicly.

 ## High Level Considerations